 Finally, review.
 Does everything look good?
 Then your last step is to click Confirm and your new ad will start to deliver impressions in just a few short minutes!

 Need help creating a video that’ll attract, engage, and captivate your Facebook audience?
 We can help!
-We’ve created over 5,000 videos for brands just like yours, and we can help you knock your Facebook video ad out of the park.
-Give us a call to get started.
+We’ve created over 16,000 videos for brands just like yours, and we can help you knock your Facebook video ad out of the park.